 During this private Vienna Jewish Tour I could basically call the shots.
 The tour was individually put together.
 In my case we visited the Jewish Museum in Vienna, the area of the Jewish Temple and other monuments and places where Jewish history happened.

 If you prefer a group tour, join the Jewish Vienna walk.
 I participated in that, too.
 The tour guide was from one of the best tour companies in Vienna, what a passionate and knowledgeable lady.

 Insider Shopping in Vienna: Vintage And Luxury

 Vienna Walking Tours.
 You will definitely have discovered shops while sightseeing.
-If you are serious about unique authentic gifts and local craftsmanship join one of Vienna’s best shopping guides.
+If you are serious about unique authentic gifts and local craftsmanship join this award-winning local shopping guide.
 During a morning or afternoon she will take you to independent stores and family businesses offering lovely vintage finds, top regional delicacies, quality jewelry and much more.

 These shopping tours are fantastic for buying original souvenirs and for treating yourself.
 Since I joined that passionate tour guide on a private walk do read my review where to buy when shopping in Vienna.

 Vienna Walking Tours.
 Highly interesting, wildly funny, truly engaging: I am a big fan of the Third Man movie with Orson Welles.
 That tour was just the right thing.
 Apart from learning more about the making of the film, I have turned into an expert on post war Vienna.
 We went right through the city center most of the time.
 Whether you have seen the film or not, the stories and anecdotes shared during this tour will resonate with you for a while.